 - 1. Study all safety messages and apply them on the job. - 2.
-Modifications to this Terex South Dakota, Inc. equipment from the original design specifications without written permission from Terex South Dakota, Inc. are strictly forbidden.
-A modification may compromise the safety of the Terex South Dakota, Inc. equipment, subjecting users to serious injury or death.
+Modifications to this equipment from the original design specifications without written permission from Terex South Dakota, Inc. are strictly forbidden.
+A modification may compromise the safety of the equipment, subjecting users to serious injury or death.
 Any such modification will void any remaining warranty. - 3.
 Terex South Dakota, Inc. reserves the right to change, improve, modify or expand features of its equipment at any time.
-Specifications, model or equipment are subject to change without notice and without incurring any obligations to change, improve, modify or expand features of previously delivered equipment. - Comply with manufacturer's instructions and requirements of current OSHA regulations and ANSI standards.
+Specifications, model or equipment are subject to change without notice and without incurring any obligations to change, improve, modify or expand features of previously delivered equipment. - Comply with manufacturer's instructions and requirements of current OSHA regulations and ANSI standards. - 5.
+This unit is only a tool.
+The manual does not instruct users how to accomplish tasks assigned by the owner or user.
+Only training by your employer will instruct the operator and users how to accomplish the assigned task safely.